+PSY 100 Cr.3

 PSY 370 Cr.3

 This course examines the application of psychological principles to school learning.
 Topics covered include theories of learning, individual differences, motivation, classroom management, measurement and evaluation, and effective teaching.
-The content will be discussed in relation to current issues and problems.
-Prerequisite: one of the following: PSY 212, ECE 212, ESS 207, or ESS 200.
-Offered Fall, Spring, Summer.
+The content is discussed in relation to current issues and problems.
+Prerequisite: one of the following: PSY 212, ESS 207, or ESS 200.
+Offered Annually.

 PSY 376 Cr.3

 Psychological principles, concepts and methods applicable to organizational and industrial situations and practices.
 Topics include personnel selection, placement and evaluation; training; motivation; leadership; and social factors in organizations.
 Prerequisites: six credits in psychology; junior standing.
 Offered Occasionally.

 PSY 377 Cr.3